GSA-TTS/identity-dev-docs/_pages/production.md

   **For OIDC integrations or SAML integrations sending signed requests:**

-  1. Add the new certificate to the application dashboard configuration.
+  1. Add the new certificate to the application portal configuration.

   2. Contact Login.gov technical support and request certificate addition.